johnlarkin1/johnlarkin1.github.io/_posts/2018-12-31-year-in-review.md

 Take Away
 =========
 I think that 2018 was a strong year for me.
 I struggled with adjusting fully to Chicago and the cadence of a working life.
-However, I do think I started to adapt well - from teaching tennis after work to volunteering the extracurriculars really started to make me feel better about how I was living my life on a day to day basis.
+However, I do think I started to adapt well - from teaching tennis after work to volunteering the extracurriculars really started to make me feel better about how I was living my life on a day to day basis. **Also the time that I spent with my friends in Chicago and exploring the city is time that I wouldn't give up for anything**.

 I also have decided that for 2019, I'm going to break my goals up more into quarters and when each quarter of the year ends, I'll have a day over the weekend where I review the past quarter and can kind of analyze my status.
 That way I'll have a better grip over how I'm doing and making sure that I'm still growing and learning at a good pace.